bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 <img class="dark-theme-image" src="/assets/models-performance-dark.png" />
 <img class="light-theme-image" src="/assets/models-performance.png" />

-As we see, the regression is considerably more consistent, beating the average score with at least 10 % each round.
-The neural network appears slighty more risk-seeking, resulting in extremely varying scores ranging from a staggering round 16 score of 89 points to an equivalently disastrous performance in the previous round.
+As we see, the regression is remarkably consistent, beating the average score with at least 10 % each round.
+The neural network appears slighty more risk-seeking, resulting in highly varying scores ranging from a staggering round 16 score of 89 points to an equivalently disastrous performance in the previous round.
+However, both models outperform the average player over the course of five rounds.

 ### Gameweek 19 teams